Business, Management & MBA Degrees: What Can I Do With a Degree in Business?

 What are the Different Types of Business Degrees?

 Applicants seeking a business degree may find themselves inundated with acronyms for the different types of business degrees available.
-There are a few things to consider for both bachelor’s and masters degree choices.
-Here is a look at the different types of business degrees at each level.
+There are a few things to consider for both bachelor’s and master’s degree choices.
+Here’s a look at the different types of business degrees at each level.

-AA/AS: To get the quickest start in business, an associate’s degree takes only two years from a community college or college.
-That will get you into administrative and executive assistant positions, and possibly allow you to progress into office management or human resource management, though bachelor degree programs in those fields have made the associate’s less competitive on the job market.
+AA/AS: To get the quickest start in business, an associate degree takes only two years from a community college or college.
+That will get you into administrative and executive assistant positions.
+It will possibly allow you to progress into office management or human resource management.
+However, bachelor degree programs in those fields have made the associate less competitive in the job market.

 (check out: What is the Benefit of Going to a Community College?)

-MBA/MiM/MSM: The traditional standard for business master’s degrees is the Master of Business Administration, and it’s still the most common business master’s.
-The MBA gives students a broad business education that is typically heavy on economics, accountancy, and theory.
-But in recent years, a desire for more specialized skills has led to more interest in the Masters in Management and the Master of Science in Management, degree programs that focus specifically on leadership, human resources, and motivation.
+MBA/MiM/MSM: The traditional standard for business master’s degrees is the Master of Business Administration.
+It’s still the most common business master’s.
+The MBA gives students a broad business education that is typically heavy on:

-DBA: The Doctor of Business Administration, like the PhD in other disciplines, is the highest degree in Business Administration and is primarily earned by students who wish to teach at the college level, and/or do academic research.
+DBA: The Doctor of Business Administration, like the PhD in other disciplines, is the highest degree in Business Administration.
+It’s primarily earned by students who want to teach at the college level, or do academic research.

 (check out: our Guide on Dual Degree Majoring)